 After a natural disaster, Adele Le Moyne wants her life to return to return to normal.
 But there was nothing natural about what happened, especially as magical attacks are occurring.

 Maine: This is What Happy Looks Like by Jennifer E. Smith

-This town in Maine is a summer vacation spot.
+This town in Maine is a popular place to spend summer vacation.
 It’s the perfect place for Graham Larkin’s next hit movie.
 But he has ulterior motives, including dating local Ellie O’Neill.

 Maryland: The Wrong Side of Right by Jenn Marie Thorne

 The Wrong Side of Right is perfect for all politically-savvy readers.
 Moving in with your estranged dad is hard enough, but what if that man is also running for president?